ippas/imdik-zekanowski-sportwgs/README.md

 ## Analysis

-Annotations of vcf joint with the WGS project and preliminary analyses were run in Jupyter notebooks in Hail.
+Annotations of vcf joint with the imdik-zekanowski-gts project and preliminary analyses were run in Jupyter notebooks in Hail.
 Preliminary analyses produced no meaningful results.
 Jupyter notebooks were run on Cyfronet with [this script](preprocessing/python-notebook.slurm).

 Additionally: on request from the collaborators a vcf with genes from mitocarta 3.0 was exported.